logo

 Step 1.

-Train the model with the training data.
+Train a model using the training data.

 out0<-glm(vote~.,family=binomial(),data=train); summary(out0)